Can I get financial help with driving lessons?

 The following places are good places to search to see if you are entitled to funding as a carer for driving lessons:

 • The Carers Trust.
-Your local Carers Trust network partner may offer grants towards the cost of learning to drive and, if not, point you to other local services that can help.
+Your local Carers Trust network partner may offer grants towards the financial cost of learning to drive and, if not, point you to other local services that can help.
 You can search for your local partner here.

 • The Capstone Care Leavers Trust.
 The trust offers funding towards various costs for care leavers, including driving lessons.
 You will need to be aged 17 to 25 to apply, and be able to prove that you need to drive for a job you already have or live in a rural area where transport is poor.
-You will also need to have your provisional licence and have passed your theory before applying.
+You will also need to have your provisional licence and have passed your theory test before applying.

 • Your local authority.
 Your council offer some support towards the costs of learning to drive.
 The support will vary depending on where you live and your personal circumstances, such as whether you are currently employed.
 To find out the eligibility criteria of your local area, check out your council’s website.
+You can find your council’s website here.

 None of the above applies to me.
 What can I do?